Our Mission

 Our lab has developed the only comprehensive molecular maps of AD, defining skin differentiation and immune-circuits characterizing this disease.
 The lab’s work has established the reversibility of the AD phenotype and defined a series of biomarkers that are now accelerating testing of novel pathway-specific drugs for AD.
 We are now testing (both clinically and mechanistically) multiple targeted-therapeutics for atopic dermatitis.
 Our work has also recently extended into studying alopecia areata, in which our findings are also translated to novel therapeutic targets.

-“Spotlighting Alopecia” with Dr. Emma Guttman-Yassky
+“Spotlighting Alopecia” with Dr. Guttman

 Dr. Emma Guttman was honored on March 14, with the Jacobi Medallion at the 2024 Jacobi Medallion Ceremony at The Plaza Hotel.